Programmer25X/CSGO2-Inspired-Environment/README.md

 # CSGO2-Inspired Environment

 ## Overview
-As part of my **Game Development (Level 3) course** I was tasked to create a map for *Counter-Strike 2 (CS:GO 2)* using *Unity*.
-To design my environment I had to conduct research into the FPS games within the competitive scene to better understand how potential players could make use of weapons, cover and elevation effectively in my map.
-Creating this map allowed me to develop my understanding of *Unity* and how important lighting, elevation and flow are when designing a level.
+During my game development studies, I was tasked to create a map for Counter-Strike 2 (CS:GO 2) using Unity.
+To design my environment and create my environment, I conducted research about first-person shooter (FPS) games within the competitive scene to better understand how potential players could make use of weapons, cover and elevation.
+Creating this map allowed me to develop my understanding of the Unity game engine and the importance of lighting, elevation and flow.

 ## Features
-- A 3D city environment designed for the FPS genre, which the player can explore.
+- A 3D city environment designed an FPS game, which the player can explore
-- Lighting and a skybox to further enhance immersion and visibility.
-- Post-processing effects to create the player's field-of-vision (FOV).
+- Post-processing effects to create the player’s field-of-vision (FOV)
-- Sound effects to reinforce the atmosphere and realism.
+- Lighting, sound effects and a skybox to enhance immersion and realism

 ## Tools
 - **Blender**: Utilised *Image as Planes* to implement the storefronts.
-- **Unity**: Built the environment using prefabs, colliders, post-processing effects, lighting and a skybox..
+- **Unity**: Built the environment using ProBuilder, prefabs, colliders, post-processing effects, lighting and a skybox.

 ## Media